-Please scan QR code for additional stockings, just pick your size (15-20mmHg)
+Please scan QR code for additional stockings, just pick your size (15-20mmHg):

 - Use ice for pain relief at least three times daily for 15-20 minutes, and more as needed.
-Always use ice after your exercise program. - Your appetite may be poor at first but will return. - Drink plenty of water to stay hydrated. - As you recover, your energy level may be low for a while after surgery. - Walk every 2 hours while awake, continue to increase the distance that you walk as you heal. - If you are not staying at your own home after surgery, please inform our office where you will be staying and the best phone number to contact you at.
+Always use ice after your exercise program. - Your appetite may be poor at first but will gradually return, often once your pain medication decreases. - Drink plenty of water to stay hydrated. - As you recover, your energy level may be low for a while after surgery.
+This is often normal, but if extreme, please let us or your PCP know. - Walk every 2 hours while awake, continue to increase the distance that you walk as you heal. - If you are not staying at your own home after surgery, please inform our office where you will be staying and the best phone number to contact you at.